 Crisis and pandemic situations can also bring out the best parts of humanity.
 Be a conduit of kindness and compassion instead of fear.
 Others will see your example, and they will remember you were the one who gave up your eggs when your neighbor took them out of her cart.

 If you observe injustice, speak up to the right resource.
 And, this includes voting and involving yourself in positive social change.
 Allow karma to do its work.
 Again, guard your words and actions.
 Keep yourself safe but don’t shut down.
 It’s a delicate balance between speaking out against injustice and putting yourself in harm’s way.

 6. Manage the Stress

-Interested in spiritual exploration?
+Are you interested in spiritual exploration?
 Check out the blended learning process at the core of our teaching process.
-It reflects what Joseph Campbell called the Hero’s Journey (2).
+It reflects what Joseph Campbell called the Hero’s Journey (1).
 Our learning options include both face-to-face and virtual learning sessions.
 Please consider donating and supporting our mission.
-This helps others learn the knowledge for developing their path.

-(1) World Health Organization, who. int
+(1) World Health Organization, who. int and

 (2) Joseph Campbell & Joseph Campbell’s book The Hero’s Journey, Wikipedia